Migsi/ChunkUp/README.md

 #Compatibility

-The plugin was testet with PaperSpigot and should work with Bukkit too. **It doesn't work with Spigot**, because Spigot blocks any attempt to load chunks out of range from players.
+The plugin was tested with PaperSpigot and should work with Bukkit too. **It doesn't work with Spigot**, because Spigot blocks any attempt to load chunks out of range from players.

 #Other